abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Karuṇadhammo • August 2012

-Yesterday, at teatime we were talking about right concentration, *sammā samādhi*.
-One of the guests staying here had a question about mindfulness versus concentration.
+Yesterday at teatime, we were talking about right concentration, *sammā samādhi*.
+One of the guests staying here had a question about *sati* versus *samādhi—*mindfulness versus concentration.
 It’s a good subject to reflect on because we can sometimes be hard on ourselves when we are trying to concentrate our minds and the practice doesn’t feel like it’s going so well.
 This can happen when we have some fixed ideas about the nature of concentration.
 As Luang Por Pasanno says, even the word *concentration* taken by itself has a connotation of a narrow focus that’s exclusive of other experience.
 He used an analogy between this tray here and samādhi.
 The tray is a good example of samādhi in that we need a firm foundation.
 The glass on the tray doesn’t form a strong base like the tray does.
 In samādhi we are looking for a tray rather than a glass.
 After he explained this—a few minutes later—the glass spontaneously burst in front of us.
 I don’t know if it was merely by chance, but it was a well-timed example of the instability of that glass samādhi.

 It’s good to keep in mind that sammā samādhi is dependent on and supported by the right application of the other path factors,